 As you probably know, varicose veins are gnarled, enlarged veins that commonly appear in the legs and feet.
-For many patients there are no symptoms and varicose veins are simply a cosmetic concern.
-However, in others, they cause aching pain and discomfort, or indicate an underlying problem with the circulation.
+For many patients, there are no symptoms and varicose veins are simply a cosmetic concern.
+However, in others, they cause aching pain and discomfort or indicate an underlying problem with the circulation.
 Treatment can involve exercise, compression stockings, or procedures to remove or close the veins.

 There are certain indicators that tell you when you should pay more attention to vein health.
 In other words, there are certain risk factors of varicose veins.
-Here are some of the causes for varicose veins, which can tell you when to pay more attention to vein health…
+Here are some of the causes of varicose veins, which can tell you when to pay more attention to vein health…

 - Gender: Women are more likely than men to develop varicose veins.
 This is supposed to be due to female hormones.

 - Heredity: If your family members have varicose veins, you are more likely to have them too.
 The mechanism for this is not clearly understood.

 - Pregnancy: Being pregnant can cause varicose veins.
 This is because the growing foetus in the uterus puts pressure on the veins in the lower abdomen.
 This causes blood pooling in the legs.
 However, most times, the varicose veins caused due to pregnancy disappear once the pregnancy is over.
 However, in the cases where the varicose veins remain, they need to be treated.

 - Birth Control Pills: Medications such as birth control pills can cause varicose veins.
 Also, hormone replacement therapy taken during menopause can result in varicose veins.

 - Weight: Being overweight or obese is a risk factor for developing varicose veins.
 Increased body weight can compress the veins.
 This increases the pressure and strains the vein valves and walls.
 Losing weight can help reduce the incidence and severity of varicose veins.